-Anxiety is one of the biggest challenges faced by children with high-functioning autism spectrum disorders and Asperger syndrome.
-Help them conquer their fears - and participate more fully in home, school, and community life - with this innovative group therapy program for children 8-14 years old and their parents.
+Anxiety is one of the biggest challenges faced by children with high-functioning Autism Spectrum Disorder.
+Help them conquer their fears and participate more fully in home, school, and community life with this innovative group therapy program for children 8-14 years old and their parents.

 Ideal for small groups of 4-5 children but also effective in one-to-one therapy, this researched, ready-to-use program is a must for mental health professionals who work with children and families in clinical settings.
-Developed to address the specific needs and challenges of children with high-functioning ASD and Asperger syndrome, Facing Your Fears can be effective because it:
+Developed to address the specific needs and challenges of children with high-functioning ASD, Facing Your Fears can be effective because it:

 - targets specific fears or worries that interfere with day-to-day functioning at home and school

 - actively involves parents in every session - the key to helping children make progress and ensuring that families provide skillful, sensitive support

 - is backed by more than 12 years of funded research, including several clinical trials(see publications)

 - engages children with memorable, age-appropriate strategies for managing anxiety, from creating "worry bugs" to filming movies of themselves facing their fears